Meristem Securities

-Meristem Securities Limited is a Nigerian Capital Market Conglomerate regulated by the Securities and Exchange Commission (SEC) based in Lagos State, Nigeria.
-Formerly known as Great Africa Securities Limited founded in 2003, the company had a change of name to Meristem in 2005.
-The company has six subsidiaries; Meristem Stockbrokers, Meristem Wealth, Meristem Registrars and Probate Services, Meristem Capital, Meristem Trustees and Meristem Finance.
+Meristem Securities Limited is a Nigerian Capital Market Conglomerate regulated by the Securities and Exchange Commission (SEC), based in Lagos State, Nigeria.
+Formerly known as Great Africa Securities Limited and founded in 2003, the company changed its name to Meristem in 2005.
+The company consists of seven subsidiaries: Meristem Stockbrokers, Meristem Wealth Management, Meristem Office, Meristem Registrars and Probate Services, Meristem Capital, Meristem Trustees, and Meristem Finance.

-The company name is familiarized with an agricultural word.
-Meristem is the tissue in most plants containing undifferentiated cells (meristematic cells), found in zones of the plant where growth can take place.
-The organization reflects this in their slogan ‘Let’s grow wealth for you.’
+The company's name is the word 'meristem,' the tissue in most plants containing undifferentiated 'meristematic cells,' found in zones of the plant where growth can take place.

-In 2017, Meristem Stockbrokers Limited was responsible for 13.3 percent of the value of stocks traded on the floor of the Nigerian Stock Exchange.